akkaweb/AKKA-CakePHP-Mailchimp-Plugin/README.md

   Add `<?php echo $this->element('Mailchimp.ajax-subscribe-form', array('id' => 'xxxxxxxx')); ?>` into your view file, where you want your form to appear.
 Optionally you can pass in your newsletter `id` as depicted above.
 If you only have one newsletter, you can simply assign the newsletter ID in your `bootstrap` as explained above.

   #### Regular Form
-  Add `<?php echo $this->element('Mailchimp.ajax-subscribe-form', array('id' => 'xxxxxxxx')); ?>` into your view file, where you want yoru form to appear.
+  Add `<?php echo $this->element('Mailchimp.subscribe-form', array('id' => 'xxxxxxxx')); ?>` into your view file, where you want yoru form to appear.
 Also, if you only have one newsletter, you can simply assigned the Newsletter ID in your `bootstrap` as explained above.

 3. If you choose not to use the preset element form files, you can create your own form as long as you include `action="/mailchimp/mailchimp/subscribe"` and `method="post"`.
 Also you need to have a `hidden <input> field`, where you can include your Newsletter Id.
 This is optional as you can assign your Id in the bootstrap.php file as explained above.